Top-rated movers to make your Greenville to Amarillo move easy

 - Amarillo’s population is about 336% greater than Greenville.

-- Amarillo's public transportation has a score of 2 out of 10 versus Greenville's higher score of 3.
+- Amarillo’s public transportation score of 2 out of 10 is lower than Greenville’s score of 3.

-- Amarillo has a bike-friendliness score 42 out of 100, which means it isn't as accessible to and safe for cyclists as Greenville, which has a score of 49 out of 100.
+- Amarillo has a bike-friendliness score of 42 out of 100, which means it isn’t as accessible or safe for cyclists as Greenville, which has a score of 49.

 - Amarillo’s crime rate is lower than Greenville with a score of 25.31 compared to Greenville’s 38.56.
 This means that Amarillo neighborhoods are safer than 25.31% of all U.S. neighborhoods, and Greenville neighborhoods are safer than 38.56%.